 - Broaden the bedroom to grant space for maneuvering a wheelchair or walker

-- Widen doorways into and inside of the bedroom and put pocket doors where possible
+- Widen doorways into and inside of the bedroom and put in pocket doors where possible

 - Adjust the floorplan of the bedroom to furnish space for medical equipment